-The eight competition types are organised into five tiers which are identified in Table 1.
+The eight tournament types are organised into five tiers which are identified in Table 1.
 The purpose of the tier system is to describe the competition pathway within the sport.
-It provides a simple and progressive framework with a range of competition opportunities for participants with different aspirations.
+It provides a simple and progressive framework with a range of tournaments for participants with different aspirations.
 For emerging and developing athletes there is the opportunity to gain experience, particularly at Challenger events.
 For more experienced athletes, they can gain regular experience against the best athletes in the world by attending World Cup events.
 As you progress up the pathway, there is a greater emphasis placed on qualification based on the results and ranking a side achieves.

-Level Tier BISFed Competition Type Partner Competition Type Frequency Number per year 1 Major World World Boccia Championships Paralympic Games Once every two years in 2022 and 2024 1 2 Qualification World Boccia Paralympic Qualification Tournament N/a Once every four years in 2024 1 2 Qualification World Boccia Regional Championships 2023 Para Pan American Games (TBC) Once every two years in 2021 and 2023 4 3 Minor World World Boccia Cup Series N/a Annually Minimum of 4 events 4 Minor Regional World Boccia Challenger Series Para Asian Games Sub-Regional Para Games Annually Minimum of 6 events Development N/a International Invitational Events Annually TBD World Boccia Youth Championships Once every four years in 2023 1 5 Youth World Boccia Youth Regional Championships () 2021 European Para Youth Games 2021 Para Pan American Youth Games 2021 Youth Asian Games Once in every two- year period () 4
+Level Tier World Boccia Tournament Type Partner Tournament Type Frequency Number per year 1 Major World World Boccia Championships Paralym Paralympic Games Once every two years in 2026 and 2028 1 2 Qualification World Boccia Paralympic Qualification Tournament N/a Once every four years in 2028 2 2 Qualification World Boccia Regional Championships 2023 Para Pan American Games (TBC) Once every two years in 2025 and 2027 4 3 Minor World World Boccia Cup N/a Series Annually Minimum of 4 events 4 Minor Regional World Boccia Challenger Series Para Asian Games Sub-Regional Para Games Annually Minimum of 6 events Development N/a International Invitational Events Annually TBD World Boccia Youth Open Championships Once every two years 1 5 Regiona World Boccia Youth Regional Championships () 2025 European Para Youth Games 2025 Para Pan American Youth Games 2025 Youth Asian Games Once in every two- year period () 4

-Table 1 - BISFed Competition Tiers
+Table 1 - World Boccia Competition Tiers